Essential Tools for Freelancing Productivity

 d.
 Adobe Acrobat: I am not a fan of Adobe for their prohibitively high pricing for people just starting out in their careers, but it is of course, the better-known name in PDF editing.

-👉In PDF management, I use Foxit PDF Editor pro version (purchased with one-time payment before they came out with subscription only model) on one system and PDF X pro version on another.
+👉In PDF management, I use Foxit PDF Editor pro version (purchased with a one-time payment before they came out with the subscription-only model) on one system and PDF X pro version on another.

 11. Client Communication & Intake